ProximaSF/Simple-Linux-Shell-AI-Wrapper/README.md

 # Simple Linux Terminal AI Wrapper

-The goal of this project is to integrate a simple AI wrapper to help the user better understand the outputs it receive fro the terminal invoked by the user.
+The goal of this project is to integrate a simple AI wrapper to help the user better understand the outputs it receive from the terminal invoked by the user.
 The output and input in the terminal is logged automatically after running `./shell_logging.sh` and is saved in a personal `log` directory inside the host (`/home/{hostname}`directory.

 To run the AI (DeepSeek version 3.2) and ask question(s) pertain to the log content, it uses a custom shell command.
 In my case, it's `AIag`.
 For more details about arguments, please go to ....
 The command calls the `AIag.sh` script.
 Within the script, it than calls the python script which will call the AI model using a API key and than reading the log content and return it's content upon successful exacution.